ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v25.md

 ### Attached storage documentation
 {: #relnotes_v25-docs-storage}

 The Attached storage for vCenter Server on IBM Cloud technical document is now available in the *Reference* section of the user documentation.
-For more information, see [Attached storage for vCenter Server on IBM Cloud](/docs/services/vmwaresolutions?topic=vmware-solutions-storage-benefits).

 ### Technical specifications
 {: #relnotes_v25-docs-tech-specs}